 Now is the time to swap your GHB out and prepare your car for winter.
 Depending on where you live winter can bring some significant challenges from icy roads to severe winter storms.
 Most of the time we get some warning of severe weather but that should not be an excuse for waiting until the last minute to prepare your vehicle and your home.
 You may find yourself facing a severe situation if your power goes out for any significant time as most modern homes need power to run the heat, even if you have gas heat, and most rely on electricity to run hot water heaters.
 While you may not plan to travel during severe weather it may change quickly or an accident may leave you stuck on the side of the road for considerable time waiting for the roadway to be reopened.
+We have also seen

 Your Get Home Bag (GHB) in your vehicle should contain your normal items such as fire starting, food, water, navigation and communications.
 For winter preparation you should check your gear, perhaps add some additional food such as freeze dried with self-heaters and power bars.
 Make sure you have a small stove and fuel and several ways to start it such as disposable lighters.
+It has been my experience that propane lights will not work when they are below zero, and we all know that Zippo lighters will dry out.
+After my experience I make sure I carry fuel for the zippo lighters, several disposable lighters and long burn matches.
+Keep a lighter in your pocket if there is risk of freezing rain, so you can heat your key if you have to open any lock that isn’t electric, or if the battery is dead (I learned this the hard way!).

 Keeping water in your vehicle during winter is a little more challenging.
 Placing water bottles in an insulated container, like a small ice chest, will reduce their chance of freezing.
 Your GHB should include a cook pot so worst-case scenario you can cut the bottom off the bottle and drop the ice water into the cook pot over heat to thaw it or even warm it a little.
 Drinking ice cold water when you are stuck in snow will only lower your core body temperature and make you more susceptible to hypothermia.